dsyme/dsyme-presentations/design-notes/ces-compared.md

-In contrast, F# CEs are one syntactic mechanism that can be configured in different ways, including ways that cover the use cases of both list comprehensions and do notation, including additional things that can be expressed without `stepping outside the notation`, plus other applications.
+In contrast, F# CEs are one syntactic mechanism that can be configured in different ways, including ways that cover the use cases of both list comprehensions and do notation, including additional things that can be expressed without "stepping outside the notation", plus other applications.

 For those coming from C#, F# CEs cover the use cases corresponding to four separate C# language features: C# enumerator methods, C# async methods, C# LINQ expressions and C# 8.0 async enumerator methods (as well as many other use cases).
 Comparing the expressivity of these is not covered in this doc.

-Below I’ll explain how to configure F# computation expressions for comprehension (`monoidal`) syntax, and monadic syntax.
+Below I’ll explain how to configure F# computation expressions for comprehensions (also called "monoid syntax"), and monadic syntax.
 There are some other possible configurations of F# computation expressions that are used in practice, briefly summarized at the end.